Utah's Legal Elite Selection Is Voted On By Peers (Licensed Utah Attorneys) And Published In Utah Business Magazine

 2017 Yet again - The Top Internet Crimes Against Children task force office in the State of Utah, as awarded by the Utah Attorney General's Office;

-2017 Measures for Justice Commendation for being one of the top District Attorney’s Office in the Nation based on statistical analysis of available data and invitations to speak in New York City, Newport Beach CA, and New Orleans about the implementation of policies and procedures leading to success (not paid for by taxpayers);
+2017 Measures for Justice Commendation for being an elite District Attorney's Office based on statistical analysis of available data leading to invitations to speak in New York City, Newport Beach CA, and New Orleans about the implementation of policies and procedures leading to success (trips paid for by MFJ, not by taxpayers);

 2016 The Top Internet Crimes Against Children task force office in the State of Utah, as awarded by the Utah Attorney General's Office;